Last updated 13 November 2020

 How are national/countywide organisations helping to deal with COVID-19?

 - Hampshire County Council’s new helpline is now available to provide information and advice, as well as practical support to vulnerable Hampshire residents.
-The Coronavirus Hampshire Helpline – Hantshelp4vulnerable – can be contacted on 0333 370 4000.
+The Coronavirus Hampshire Support and Helpline can be contacted on 0333 370 4000.
 (Calls charged at local rate.)
 Or you can request a call-back from the helpline by completing the call-back request form.
-The helpline is available seven days a week, from 9am to 5pm, and is for vulnerable people who do not have support from families, friends or their local community, and who need assistance with practical issues.
+The helpline is available weekdays, from 9am to 5pm, as well as the weekends of 7-8 Nov and 14-15 Nov, and is for vulnerable people who do not have support from families, friends or their local community, and who need assistance with practical issues.

 Health Conditions and Disabilities

 - Hampshire County Council Adults’ Health and Care has put together a COVID-19 updates webpage for care providers in Hampshire, which includes a useful social care providers COVID-19 resource pack

 - Diabetes UK has provided an updated information page for people living with diabetes

 - Asthma UK has released a blog post with advice for people with asthma

 - Dementia Change Action Network (a joint initiative by NHS England & Improvement, Alzheimer’s Society and the Coalition for Collaborative Care), have decided to use their network to focus on ways to live well during social isolation and distancing.
 “Distancing with Dementia” is an open space where everyone can share and learn from each other’s ideas and experiences of coping during this difficult time